 Most meditation teachers would say that two lots of 20 minutes are suitable, and it makes sense to split these up with many people forming a morning meditation habit and an extra few minutes at the end of the day.
 This is a good idea since, in the morning, your mind is clear and free from distractions.
 In contrast, at the end of the day, you will have time to reflect on the things that have happened while your mind winds down.

 However, this is not something that will work for everyone, and it is important to find a way to fit meditation into your life.
 Some people find that several five-minute sessions make more sense – the most important thing is to be consistent and try not to skip a day.
+Try to keep it to everyday and a regular frequency.

 If you notice that you are doing a meditation several times a day, but it is taking over your family life or interfering with your career and other responsibilities, you might wish to consider meditation addiction.

 Can Meditation Be Harmful?
+Can it Cause Fatigue?

 As we have just mentioned, it is entirely possible to become addicted to meditation.
 A meditation addiction forms when you become reliant on this practice because of an intense feeling of bliss.
 In contrast, there are many studies that show meditation is an effective tool in the treatment of addiction – how can it be both?
+Is there any real danger?

 Much of how you view meditation will depend a lot on you.
 Some people can become easily addicted to anything without even thinking about it whereas another person might struggle to even feign an interest in something like meditating.
 If you are the latter, it can be very difficult to feel everything that a person who has a greater connection to meditation can feel.